Last Updated on August 14, 2021 by Larissa

 🎶 I saw the ghost of Elvis on Union Avenue

 Followed him up to the gates of Graceland

 But there’s a pretty little thing

 Waiting for the King

-~Marc Cohn, Walking in Memphis
+~Marc Cohn, from his song Walking in Memphis

-We’re Larissa and Michael are your typical middle-aged couple from Philadelphia who’ve been traveling the world full-time since 2011, seeking off-beat, historic and tasty sights.
+We’re Larissa and Michael: your typical middle-aged couple from Philadelphia who’ve been traveling the world full-time since 2011, seeking off-beat, historic and tasty sights.
 To receive monthly updates and valuable travel tips subscribe here.